Drugs Did This

 Dr. Bob Shackleford says he did not understand anything about the disease of addiction when his son went to treatment for the first time.
 He still did not understand much when his son left that 28-day program.
 Years later, he is still learning.
 In this conversation, he talks about some of the myths about addiction and how a loved one's substance use affects the family.

-Episode Six: Capt.
+Episode Seven: Capt.
 Bradley Cooper and Sgt.
 Jason Burgess (Randolph County EMS)

 Capt.
 Bradley Cooper and Sgt.
 Jason Burgess know one aspect of how drugs impact Randolph County: They are employed with Randolph County Emergency Medical Services, and county EMS personnel responded to 784 overdose calls across the county in 2022.
 Cooper and Burgess talk about how dramatically overdose calls have increased since 2008 and what happens after someone calls 911 to report an overdose.